 - Management of multiple versions of ISO ERC™ in a policy administration platform

 - Insurance Business knowledge to support the configuration of carrier-specific exceptions to the ISO line of business “on top” of the “pure” ISO ERC™ version

 Choosing the right InsurTech Partner

-A critical advantage of trusting Solartis with the job of working with ISO ERC™ is that our customers can focus their core resources on insurance product design instead of interpreting, translating and implementing ISO rules into their policy administration system.
-You can even pre-test your program with ISO content and exceptions in our sandbox environment concurrently with the development of your user interface.
+A critical advantage of trusting Solartis with the job of working with ISO ERC™ is that our customers can focus their core resources on insurance product design instead of interpreting, translating, and implementing ISO rules into their insurance policy administration system.

 It’s time to take the next step in the evolution of how insurance companies use information from ISO to bring products to market.
 Assess Solartis sales and policy lifecycle micro web services first-hand at no cost with one of our three sandboxes:

 Largent, E., & Paterakis, C. (2016, February 1).
 5 ways you can help recruit the next generation of insurance professionals. http://www.propertycasualty360.com/2016/02/01/5-ways-you-can-help-recruit-the-next-generation-of